Watching Comey: For some it's a party

 |

-“This is massive,” said Dani Robillard, 42, of San Francisco, who lined up outside Shaw’s.
+“This is massive,” said Dani Robillard, 42, of San Francisco, who lined up outside.
 She said she was in town to officiate a wedding and wanted to watch the hearing with people.
 Like others in line, she said she did not support Trump.

-A look at some other scenes as people paused from their weekday routines to take in perhaps the most anticipated congressional hearing since the 1970s.
+A look at how people paused from their weekday routines to take in perhaps the most anticipated congressional hearing since the 1970s:

 —

+The excitement was palpable at Shaw’s, where many customers said they took time away from work or school because they wanted to watch with a crowd.

+“I thought it was a place where I could come and watch with a bunch of liberals,” said Heather Dade, 44.

-Todd Shaffer, 55, a commercial real estate agent in the crowd at Shaw’s, predicted that little would get done in the nation’s workplaces.
+Todd Shaffer, 55, a commercial real estate agent, predicted that little would get done in the nation’s workplaces.

 “No one is working today,” he said.

-“I think there was obstruction of justice,” he said.
-“I would like to see that come to light.”

-Asked what he planned to order at Shaw’s, he said: “I’d like to get a white Russian.”

-The crowd grew quiet when the hearing began, but patrons reacted to key moments, with some applauding when Comey said Trump’s administration spread “lies, plain and simple” and “defamed” him and the FBI.
+The crowd grew quiet when the hearing began.
+Some applauded when Comey said Trump’s administration had spread “lies, plain and simple” and “defamed” him and the FBI.

 —